pedrojrv/ML_Nuclear_Data/AME/README.md

 This directory contains the resulting files from the processed AME text files.
 The files include:

-- `AME_mass16.csv` contains the evaluations basic information including mass excess, binding energy, beta decay energy, and atomic masses.
+- `AME_mass16.csv` contains the evaluation's basic information including mass excess, binding energy, beta decay energy, and atomic masses.
-- `AME_rct1.csv` contains the evaluations basic information included in the rct1-16.txt file.
+- `AME_rct1.csv` contains the evaluation's basic information included in the rct1-16.txt file.
-- `AME_rct2.csv` contains the evaluations basic information included in the rct2-16.txt file.
+- `AME_rct2.csv` contains the evaluation's basic information included in the rct2-16.txt file.
 - `AME_all_merged.csv` merges the previous three files and calculates additional Q-values.
 - `AME_Natural_Properties_w_NaN.csv` contains not only the same information in `AME_all_merged.csv` but also an entry created for each natural element.
-Most of the features other than Atomic Masses are filled with NaNs since the data data features are not applicable to multi-isotope elements.
+Most of the features other than Atomic Masses are filled with NaNs since the data features are not applicable to multi-isotope elements.
 It contains an additional feature that flags rows as isotopic or natural.
 This flag is useful when pairing with EXFOR since it contains both experimental campaigns undertaken in isotopic and natural element samples.
 - `AME_Natural_Properties_no_NaN.csv` contains the same data as `AME_Natural_Properties_w_NaN.csv`.
 Missing values are filled using elemental linear interpolation.

 # Originals